mssfoobar/docs/docs/40_modules/80_unh/Developer Guide/6_sending notification.md

 ### Unresolved Distribution

 If the UNH API fails to send notification due to unresolved distribution, it will return a list of unresolved distributions.
-This may happen if the Keycloak user, role or group cannot be resolved to contact information, such as email addresses or FCM tokens.
+This may happen if the specified user, role or group is not found in Keycloak resources.

 Example
 ```json